Annabelle-Metcalfe/south-wales-pottery-club/README.md

 # South Wales Pottery Club

 This is the website for South Wales Pottery Club, a hypothetical business in development.
-The site is the outcome of the Code Institute's milestone project one and designed primarily using html & CSS.
+The site is the outcome of Code Institute's Milestone Project One and designed primarily using HTML & CSS.
 Please find a link to the deployed project here:

 [South Wales Pottery Club](https://annabelle-metcalfe.github.io/south-wales-pottery-club/index.html)